HlmHc79/02-First-Layout/README.md

 # 02-First-Layout
 Second project.
 After a coffee chat, the advice I received was to look at designs/layouts I like and try to reproduce them.
 The idea is to learn as I need.

+## What I learned
+- Flexbox
+- Making the page responsive
+- gave a try to BEM CSS naming => still a lot to read about it to get a better understanding on how to do it properly

+## What I still want to learn
+- @Media queries and made a page mobile first